reg1z/hyprSec/README.md

 > ```

 ## Feedback
-I would love to hear your criticism of this configuration.
-I'd like to create the smoothest out-of-box Hyprland experience as is possible when reducing.
+I'd love to hear any criticisms you might have.
+What blindspots am I missing?

 ## ‍Credits:
-- Thank you to Stephen Raabe and other contributors of the ML4W dotfiles.
-The hyprland config files for this setup use a similar topology to ML4W.
+- Thank you to Stephen Raabe and other contributors of the [MyLinuxForWork dotfiles](https://github.com/mylinuxforwork/dotfiles).
+This configuration has been significantly inspired by ML4W!